-In 2018, Mayer Brown's Tax Controversy practice was recognized by both Chambers USA and Legal 500 US with their highest rankings for the twelfth consecutive year.
+In 2020, Mayer Brown's Tax Controversy practice was recognized by Chambers USA for their highest ranking for the fifteenth consecutive year and by Legal 500 US for the eleventh consecutive year.
 Mayer Brown's Tax Controversy practice includes approximately 40 lawyers and is one of the most active in the country.
-The practice has been ranked as a top-tier firm by both Chambers and Legal 500, and a number of our partners have been touted as leaders in the field.
+Mayer Brown was also named 2019 Tax Group of the Year by Law360.

 The depth of our capabilities allows us to represent clients in a variety of situations, whether counseling corporations during tax audits, pursuing administrative appeals of audit results, or litigating tax matters at the trial court or appellate court level.
 Clients hire us because of our extensive experience in all areas and especially because of our litigation experience we know when to go to court, and we know how to litigate.
 Mayer Brown's Tax Controversy lawyers have experience litigating major tax cases in US federal courts: collectively we have litigated more than 100 US tax cases.
 We have extensive worldwide experience in areas including audits, administrative appeals, litigation and appellate.

 Our Tax Controversy lawyers understand that an efficient and successful resolution to tax controversies often begins with skillful representation before court involvement.
 We assist clients with large case audits, in answering IDRs, in dealing with IRS agents and in formulating overall audit strategies.
 Our role in the audit depends on the needs of each individual client and the circumstances of each case, including the intensity of IRS counsel's activity in the audit.
 In some audits, we have played a lead role at the request of the taxpayer, in effect managing the entire audit; in others, we have served a purely advisory role, staying in the background with no direct contact with the IRS.